DiazOlveraCo/py-autovod/README.md

 ## Installation

 Manually install ffmpeg, streamlink, jq, pm2, YoutubeUploader.
 Alternatively, you can do the installation automatically with `install.sh`
+Python 3.9+ is required.

 ## Setup